Why I Will: Dr. Sofia Nastis, Physician, Wife, & Dog Mom

 Whether people need healthcare services or not during this time, Wills and end-of-life plans have quickly become top of mind for many Canadians, Dr. Nastis included.
 With a newfound sense of urgency, she created her Will with Epilogue.

-Prior to this, Dr. Nastis didn’t feel the urgency to make a Will, although she knew her and her partner should have one.
+Prior to this, Dr. Nastis didn’t feel the urgency to make a Will, although she knew she and her partner should have one.
 By removing the barriers of cost and in-person appointments with a lawyer, she could cross this big item off her to-do list as well as provide peace of mind for her family.

 Creating a Will may seem daunting, but it’s simply a matter of sitting down and getting your wishes on paper.
 These decisions take time to think over and call for difficult conversations with loved ones, but they also open an important internal dialogue: Who do you trust with the responsibility of being an executor?
 What age will they be, assuming you pass away at an appropriate life expectancy age?
 The answers to these questions will vary for everyone, but the important thing is that we ask them now while we can provide the answers.